 For both technical committees and subcommittees, the secretariat shall be allocated to a National Body only if that National Body

-a) has indicated its intention to participate actively in the work of that technical committee or subcommittee, and
+a) has indicated its intention to participate actively in the work of that committee, and

 b) has accepted that it will fulfil its responsibilities as secretariat and is in a position to ensure that adequate resources are available for secretariat work (see D.2).

-Once the secretariat of a technical committee or subcommittee has been allocated to a National Body, the latter shall appoint a qualified individual as secretary (see D.1 and D.3).
+Once the secretariat of a committee has been allocated to a National Body, the latter shall appoint a qualified individual as Secretary/Committee Manager (see D.1 and D.3).

-Secretaries shall have the competencies and attributes listed in Annex L Selection criteria for people leading the technical work (see L.3.2).
+Secretaries/Committee Managers shall have the competencies and attributes listed in Annex L Selection criteria for people leading the technical work (see L.3.2).

 TC/SC secretariats, at intervals of 5 years, shall normally be subject to reconfirmation by the ISO Technical Management Board.